 It’s important to take it easy during the “hangover” phase, since rushing to back into your normal routine too quickly can make you more susceptible to another migraine attack.

 Together, all four phases of a migraine attack can last hours, days, or more than a week (though a week is pretty unlikely).
 However, you may be able to shorten or avoid an attack entirely if you treat it at the first signs.
 That’s why it’s so important to understand the symptoms that occur during each stage.

 According to the American Migraine Foundation, if you wait to see if a headache is going to become a full-blown a migraine, you’ll likely miss the window to treat.

-Your doctor can prescribe FDA-approved drugs that may help, but you have power too.
+Your doctor can prescribe clinically-proven medications that may help, but you have power too.
 By tracking your health, you’ll be able to zero in on the patterns and symptoms particular to your migraine attacks and how they respond to treatment.
 That knowledge makes it much easier to take action and feel more in control.

 If you know that you have migraines, you know how debilitating and frustrating they can be.
 In fact, the Migraine Research Foundation reports that 90% of migraine sufferers are unable to work during an attack.
 Yet, despite how common migraines are, many people never receive diagnoses, let alone treatment.

 So if you’ve experienced these symptoms before, it’s a good idea to talk to a doctor.
 A physician can help you make a plan for treating your symptoms and lessening the frequency of your migraine attacks.
 Treatments can range from acute pain relievers (such as triptans or NSAIDs) or preventative medication (such as beta blockers or antidepressants.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.